TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

 1.  **Authentication:** To manage your identity via Google OAuth.
 2.  **Game Mechanics:** To track your "TEBCOINS" balance, your prediction history, and your "TEBREWS" earnings.
 3.  **Reward Fulfillment:** To verify your identity and deliver your earned rewards.
-4.  **Monetization:** To display advertisements and offerwalls (via PubScale, Adjoe, etc.) which allow the App to remain free.
+4.  **Monetization:** To display advertisements and offerwalls (via PubScale, PlayTimeAds, etc.) which allow the App to remain free.
 5.  **Fraud Prevention:** To detect cheating, use of bots, or multiple account abuse (which is strictly prohibited).
 6.  **Support:** To answer your inquiries via our NEO email services.